 A screening mammogram is the best tool available for finding breast cancer early, before symptoms appear.
-A mammogram is a special kind of x-ray that produces detailed images of the breast that are printed on film (standard) or stored directly in a computer (digital).
+A mammogram is a special kind of x-ray that produces detailed images of the breast that are stored directly in a computer (digital).
 The Breast Center uses state of the art full-field digital mammography equipment to provide sharper and more detailed images of breast tissue for evaluation.

 Mammograms can often detect a breast lump before it can be felt.
 Also, a mammogram can show small deposits of calcium in the breast.
 Although most calcium deposits are benign (not cancerous), a cluster of tiny specks of calcium (called micro-calcifications) may be an early sign of cancer.

 These computerized images can be manipulated on the computer allowing the radiologist to examine the tissue more closely.
 In addition they are able to be stored and retrieved easily for additional review.
 For some women digital images do make a difference in finding cancer.
 The large multi-center Digital Mammographic Imaging Screening Trial (DMIST) determined that digital mammography was better at finding cancer among women who:

 From the patient's perspective, the digital exam is quicker, but compression of the breast is required for both film and digital mammography.